Yellow Submarine (film): Reception

+Roger Ebert of the Chicago Sun-Times praised the film for its creative animation and screenplay, giving it three and a half stars in his original review, saying Yellow Submarine", curiously enough, exists on two levels with nothing in between.
+It is beautifully simple and childlike on one level, and erudite and deep on another".
+He later upgraded the film to a full 4 stars, hailing it a masterpiece of animation, and believed that it "boasts the best soundtrack out of any other animated film."
+He would then place it on his "The Great Movies" list.

+The Beatles celebrated the release of the film in July 1968 with a submarine-themed disco, which was attended by guests all wearing yellow, at the Royal Lancaster Hotel in Bayswater, London.

-In a 1980 interview, John Lennon said of the film, "I think it's a great movie, it's my favourite Beatle movie.
-Sean loves it now, all the little children love it."
+In a 1980 interview, John Lennon said of the film, "I think it's a great movie, it's my favorite Beatle movie.
+Sean loves it now, all the little children love it".

 Rights and distribution

 Of all the Beatles films released by United Artists, Yellow Submarine had been the only one to which UA retained the rights, leading up to its purchase by Metro-Goldwyn-Mayer in 1981.
 In 2005, Sony Pictures Entertainment led a consortium that purchased MGM and UA.
 SPE handled theatrical distribution for MGM until 2012.
 20th Century Fox Home Entertainment was responsible for home video distribution when the most recent home video release went out of print until 30 June 2020.

 For the 50th anniversary of the movie in 2018, it was screened in the UK and Ireland for one day on 8 July 2018, and in the US from 8 July 2018.
 Amazon negotiated exclusive streaming rights to the film via its Prime Video service, starting 13 July 2018 in the UK, the US, Canada, Germany, Spain, France and Italy under a deal with Apple Corps.
 The companies declined to disclose the length of Amazon's exclusive rights.